-9. Understand that the founder(s) has a strong emotional bond with the organization and considers it his/her “baby.”
+9. Understand that the founder(s) has a strong emotional bond with the organization and considers it their “baby.”

-10. Help the founder recognize that while he/she played a critical role in birthing the “baby,” the organization (much like a child) must learn to function independently and many different people must play a role in that growth and development.
+10. Help the founder recognize that while they played a critical role in birthing the “baby,” the organization (much like a child) must learn to function independently, and many different people must play a role in that growth and development.

 At the end of the day, both those who suffer from founder’s syndrome and those who suffer because of a founder should be able to reach common ground if they have the best interest of the organization at heart.

 Everyone wants the organization to grow and become self-sustaining, right?